credativ/plutono/docs/sources/auth/github.md

 Require an active organization membership for at least one of the given organizations on GitHub.
-If the authenticated user isn't a member of at least one of the organizations they will not be able to register or authenticate with your Grafana instance.
+If the authenticated user isn't a member of at least one of the organizations they will not be able to register or authenticate with your Plutono instance.
 For example

 ```bash
 [auth.github]